Morpheuslabs-io/morpheus-ops-console/README.md

 # BLOCKCHAIN OPERATION CONSOLE
-The Operations console aggregates the operational activities required to manage the Blockchain network provisioned on the platform.
-The operational activities include Self-provisioning, monitoring health and membership management of Blockchain network.
-It will be used by Blockchain Network Owners, Auditors, and member operators.
+The Operation Console aggregates the operational activities required to manage the Blockchain network provisioned on the platform.
+The operational activities include self-provisioning, health monitoring and membership management of Blockchain network.
+It will be used by organization admin, platform admin, auditors, and platform usets.

 ## Functional Principles
 Provide access integration to:
-  - Monitoring capabilities for Blockchain network that includes health status, block activities, log files, etc
+  - Monitoring capabilities for Blockchain network that shows health status, block activities, log files, etc
   - Membership management capabilities of the Blockchain network
   - Self-provisioning capabilities for the Blockchain network nodes
   - Auditing capabilities of the Blockchain network